BIDS/repro-case-studies/case-studies/zzhang.md

 1.3 Dataset.
 The astronomy image dataset we use is Sloan Digital Sky Survey Data Release 7, which is publicly accessible.
 As long as the data hosting service is up running, the dataset is available.
 We also make a copy of the dataset we used in Amazon S3 service with public accessible permission.
 The pain point is that we have to pay Amazon for maintaining the 1TB dataset, and eventually we will run out of funding, so instead we have to publish the dataset file list as a text file in the code base.

-##### Key benefits
+# Key benefits

 I break this question down to two: non-usable workflow and non-reproducible workflow.

-1, Non-usable workflow.
+1. Non-usable workflow.
 I have seen a couple of projects in astronomy, where the authors conducted study on applying new tools to solve the old problems, but the authors failed to publish their source code along with the paper.
 This gives up the opportunity for people to build solutions upon their work.
 For Kira, we make the source code available on Github, so people can extend this code base for more functionalities.

 2. Non-reproducible workflow.
 There was one experiment I read in a paper that I would like to reproduce, and design a new solution for it.
 However, the experiment was not reproducible due to the software version evolution.
 During the Kira building process, we particularly care about this issue, we documented the hardware, code base and dataset that are used for the performance measurement, so any user that follow the documented instructions should be able to reproduce the results.

-##### Key tools [Optional]
+# Key tools

 Github for code management, and Amazon S3 service for data hosting.
 We built Kira with Apache Spark which is a highly active open source project, so that we do not have the concern of the computing framework is out of maintenance if they run out of funding in academia.

+# Questions

-##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?
+## What does "reproducibility" mean to you?

 In the context of my case study, reproducibility has several levels of meanings.
 The very baseline is that users can compile the source code and pass the tests.
 Secondly, users should be able to configure the computer cluster so the can reproduce the performance in the documents.
 Since it is impossible to reproduce the exact performance measurement for every single run, a statistical repetition should be fine (average performance with bounded variation).
 Generally for computer system research that involves data, a public available data source is necessary for the performance to be reproducible.

-##### General questions about reproducibility [Optional]

-1) Why do you think that reproducibility in your domain is important?
+## Why do you think that reproducibility in your domain is important?

 As computer system researchers, we build systems assuming people will use them.
 So it is important that people can follow the instructions in the documents to reproduce the state in which the system works.
 And it is important that users can reproduce the improvements over existing systems we describe in the paper or documents so they are more likely to adopt our systems.
 As paper reviewers, it is more convincing if they can reproduce the results in the paper as these are the evidence of the paper's idea.

-2) How or where did you learn the reproducible practices described in your case study?
-Mentors, classes, workshops, etc.
+## How or where did you learn about reproducibility?

 I learned the reproducible practices since the first time I submitted my homework project in college and ever since.
 I need to write a README file along with my code so the TA can compile and run my code to test if my solution is right.
 The later research experience follows the same path.

-3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
-Examples could include legal, logistical, human, or technical challenges.
+## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

 I used to design systems on supercomputers, where many people including paper reviewers have no access to.
 Thus, it is impossible for the research to be reproducible.

 Another major pitfall is due to software version evolving.
 At the time of writing the paper, some features of a piece of software was working, and the researchers measured and published the numbers.
 But these numbers are no longer reproducible after a few versions.

-4) What do you view as the major incentives for doing reproducible research?
+## What do you view as the major incentives for doing reproducible research?

 I break this down to reproducible results and reproducible research process.

 4.1. (reproducible results) The systems I build are usually to facilitate scientific research.
 The systems either expedite the execution of computer programs or provide novel functionalities (e.g. failure diagnosis).
 To make sense about my research, users should be able to see the performance improvement I documented in the paper or documents.
 They should be able to use the novel functionalities to ease their research.
 So reproducibility of the systems is the key to prove the system actually works.